Pivoting the paradigm: the role of spreadsheets in K-12 data science: Spreadsheets---A Part of the Data and Computing Toolbox?

 Taken together, the range of functionality that spreadsheets possess encompasses components of the \emph{Data analysis cycle}.
 Work by \citet{lee_investigating_2022} describes frameworks that outline core components of the data analysis cycle.
-They look to a related idea: the ``Data Investigation Process.''
-This process begins by framing a problem; then, an analyst will collect and record data.
-Next, these data will be processed, explored, and visualized.
+They look to a related idea: the ``Data Investigation Process'' (see also Competency 1 of \citet{nasemk12:2026}).
+This process begins by framing a problem; then, an analyst will collect and record data \citep{witte_2025, witte_data_2025}.
+Next, these data will be processed, explored, and visualized \citep{ridgway_2017}.
 Finally, students can undertake additional analysis and simple modeling, then communicate results and findings.

-Using a spreadsheet, students in elementary school could examine individual records, enter data from simple experiments, and develop basic intuition about what data looks like.
+Using a spreadsheet, students in elementary school could examine individual records, enter data from simple experiments, and develop basic intuition about what data look like.
 Middle school students, with just a few mouse clicks, can create simple charts to visualize their data.
 Basic formulas, such as \texttt{SUM()} and \texttt{AVERAGE()}, can be taught to generate numerical summaries.
-Later, students can begin to use increasingly sophisticated functionality that more closely mimics the Data Moves outlined by \citet{erickson_data_2019}.
+Later, students can begin to use increasingly sophisticated functionality that more closely mimics the Data Moves outlined by \citet{erickson_data_2019} (and extended to the spreadsheet context by \citet{moon_2023}).
 Specifically, these Data Moves include: filtering, grouping, summarizing, calculating, merging/joining, and making data hierarchical.\footnote{In consideration of these major data moves (which are similar to verbs proposed by \citet{wick:2014} and discussed in \citet{chance:2015}): the UI-driven filter feature can be employed; more complex summary functions can be taught for aggregation (including pivot tables to more closely mirror the group-by/summarize approach); and transformations and variable manipulation can occur in new columns.
-Additionally, joins can be taught using the \texttt{XLOOKUP()} family of functions.} Finally, some basic modeling is offered by spreadsheets.
+Additionally, joins can be taught using the \texttt{XLOOKUP()} family of functions.
+We note that some important aspects of data wrangling (e.g., hierarchical relationships) are challenging to implement using spreadsheet tools \citep{eric:2022}.} Finally, some basic modeling is offered by spreadsheets.